 Each school that took part was invited to submit a selection of pupils’ work to be included in our time capsule, which will be preserved at BAFTA 195 Piccadilly, BAFTA’s prestigious headquarters in London.
 A selection of entries will be shared in a showcase film, to be released during the autumn term.
 In 25 years’ time, to mark 100 years of BAFTA and over 50 years of Place2Be, the capsule will be opened so we can reflect on, and remember, this moment in time.

 Submissions to the time capsule are now closed, but schools are still welcome to take part in the activities within the project.

 Looking for more inspiration?

 We asked experts across art and photography, writing and media to share their top tips for pupils taking part in the project.

 Art and Photography

-Ricky Martin (CBBC's Art Ninja), photographer Sarah Lee, and Chimaine from Place2Be's Art Room give their tips on expressing yourself through art and photography.
+Ricky Martin (CBBC's Art Ninja), photographer Sarah Lee, and Chimaine from Place2Be's Art Room give tips on expressing yourself through art and photography.

 Poet Lemn Sissay, writer David Walliams, and Amy from Oak National Academy share their top tips on sharing thoughts and feelings through writing.